CopernicaMarketingSoftware/Documentation/Publisher/en/surveys.md

 `{survey name='surveyname'}`

-You can add your own XSLt as well using the following code:
+You can add your own XSLT as well using the following code:

 `{survey name='surveyname' xslt='xsltname'}`